collincan2/trail-guard/docs/demo_script.md

 **(4) run risk engine live on a high-traffic segment** (ANDREW)

 Here's an example of a high traffic segment -- some parts of a park are more busy than others.
 In these cases, additional variables can be added to reflect this.
-For example, in the North Metal Bridge [Segment 5], there is a traffic multiplier of 1.5x to show that issues here are more serious than in the parking lot/front entrance area.
+For example, in the Trailhead [Segment 1], there is a traffic multiplier of 1.5x to show that issues here are more serious and important than less populated areas.

 *run risk engine on HTS, with live analysis*